Veterinary Radiography

 - proper storage of unexposed and exposed films

-- automatic processing of radiographic films - Types and maintenance of radiographic equipment
+- automatic processing of radiographic films

-- care and maintenance of the x-ray unit
+- care and maintenance of the X-ray unit

 - the processor, screens and personal protective equipment